HSBC Bank - Corporate Governance | HSBC

 Role of the Board and Management

 - contribute to and endorse business strategy formulated by management and HSBC;

-- provide input and approve the annual operating and capital plans and risk appetite statement prepared by management;
+- provide input and approve the annual operating and capital plans, strategic plan, and risk appetite, as applicable, proposed by management;

-- monitor the implementation of strategy by management and the Corporation's performance relative to approved operating and capital plans and risk appetite;
+- monitor the implementation of strategy by management and the Corporation's performance relative to approved operating and capital plans, risk appetite and performance targets;

 - with HSBC's endorsement, appoint the CEO;

 - review and provide input to HSBC concerning evaluation of the CEO's performance, at least annually;

 - assess and monitor the major risks facing the Corporation consistent with the Board's responsibilities to the Corporation's ultimate parent, HSBC; and

 - review the effectiveness of the risk management and internal controls structures designed by management to ensure compliance with applicable law and regulation, HSBC policies, ethical standards and business strategies.

 In all actions taken by the Board, the Directors will exercise their business judgment in what they reasonably believe to be in the best interests of the Corporation.
 In discharging that obligation, Directors may rely on the honesty and integrity of the Corporation's management, its outside advisors and independent auditors.
 Management is expected to be loyal to the Corporation, implement approved business strategy, appropriately resolve day-to-day operations issues, keep the Board informed, and maintain and promote high ethical standards while seeking to maximize returns to the Corporation within the risk tolerance as agreed with HSBC.
 Directors must consider: